hierror/scatterbot/README.md

 ## Additional Information

-This package abstracts some basic functionality of the [Twitter npm module](https://www.npmjs.com/package/twitter) to make it easy to track and retweets hashtags, facilitating the user of retweet bots and similars.
+This package abstracts some basic functionality of the [Twitter npm module](https://www.npmjs.com/package/twitter) to make it easy to track and retweets hashtags, facilitating the users of retweet bots and similars.

 ## License